-An applicant family may become a program participant, even if the family lacks the documentation necessary to verify the Social Security Number (SSN) of a family member under the age of six (6) years who have joined the household within the last six (6) months.
-The family must provide documentation of the child's social security number within 90 days of lease-up.
+If a child under age 6 has been added to an applicant family within 6 months prior to voucher issuance, an otherwise eligible family may be admitted to the program and must disclose and document the child's SSN within 90 days of the effective date of the initial HAP contract.
 A 90-day extension will be provided for circumstances that could not reasonably have been foreseen and were outside of the control of the applicant.
 [PIH 2016-05]